emilybrooks/emilybrooks.github.io/tms.md

 		Kiria > Ellie

-Warp to Set B, 1F
+Warp to Set A, 2F
-Fight enemies in the corner of the hallway
+Fight the 3 balrog encounter
 Note: You're getting 10 sessions for Barry's side story.
-Tsubasa and Ellie have to particpate in the session for it to count.
+Tsubasa and Ellie have to participate in the session for it to count.

--	Itsuki mazio yomatsu, cleave mage
+-	Itsuki mazio
-	Tsubasa skewer mage
+	Ellie elec strike
-	Ellie elec strike yomatsu
+	Tsubasa auto

-Keep fighting enemies until you have 10 3-star prestiege as well
+Keep fighting enemies until you have 10 3-star prestige as well

 West door